 Yummy Prune Jam is Sugar-Free with Apples and Cinnamon – This prune jam was so easy to make.
 Adding the cinnamon made it extra delicious.
 I did add a little stevia to make it taste more like a jam.
 This recipe makes two small jars.

-Here are two of my favorite pudding recipes:
+Here are some of my favorite pudding recipes: